gilnam74/vex-sneppet/Python-for-artists.md

 # Execute node creation
 createGeoNode(name)
 ```
+Here we change the initial name of the variable `geometryName` to `name` to avoid confusion on how this variable is being passed through the code.
+If you remain the old name 'geometryName' the script will work the same.

 The last step in organizing is to separate two logical parts of our script: geometry node creation and checking if the node exists:

 ```python